6 Doctor Recommended Vaccines for Seniors

 For seniors, complications from shingles can lead to serious, long-term health problems.
 The complications from shingles range from bacterial skin infections that can cause scarring to hearing and vision loss, nerve damage in the hands and feet and postherpetic neuralgia (PHN).

-A vaccine, Shingrix, is available and is highly recommended for adults ages 50 and older.
+A vaccine, Shingrix, is available and is highly recommended for adults ages 50 and older before an outbreak occurs.
 The vaccine is given in two doses, two to six months apart.
-Even if you have had shingles in the past, you can still take this vaccine to prevent a future outbreak.
+However, even if a senior has had shingles in the past, they can still take this vaccine to prevent a future outbreak.

 Tetanus is an infection caused by a bacteria, Clostridium tetani , which can be found in the soil.
 The bacteria can enter the body through open wounds or cuts in the skin.
 Tetanus symptoms can include painful spasms, and may appear anytime from a few days to several weeks after the bacteria has entered the body.